HansZimmer5000/NoteApp/README.md

 - (Can) Include (more or less useful) some functionality with Erlang / Prolog.
 - (Can) If export is possible then perhaps an Excel example sheet for better overview on your PC
 - (Can) If that Excel sheet is done, the next Step is to let the Excel get the Notes all by its self, so the Excel is always up to date.

+# Changelog:
+- Change of heart: After a interesting lecture about Kotlin, lets try it out: Kotlin instead of Java.